OfflineIMAP/offlineimap.github.io/_posts/2016-03-08-github-pr-suck.md

 @Github: how long are you going to ignore the feedbacks of you users?

-### Continous Intergration
+### Continous Integration

 One thing Github has usefull is integration of third services.
 For example, Travis CI greatly helps testing PR.
-What I miss is a way to append the commit message with the success/failure information.
+What is missing is a way to append the **commit message** with the success/failure information.

 Also, people tend to rely on the tests blindly.
-However, having the tests pass is not enough and won't replace human review.
+However, having the tests pass is not enough and won't replace peer review.

 ### Encouraging good practices

-Contributors are willing to send pull requests with Github.
-I'd even say some users don't understand anymore why I'm in favor of sending patches by emails.
+Contributors are willing to send pull requests with Github. *I'd even say some users don't understand anymore why I'm in favor of sending patches by emails.*
 The service supports the feature...
 Why not use it?

 {:.warning}